About me

 Research

-- The first work showing that LLMs can be leveraged to generate novel and valid scientific hypothesis.
+- The first work to show that LLMs can generate novel and valid scientific hypotheses.

-- Provide a mathematically proved theoretical foundation on automated scientific hypothesis discovery.
+- Provides a mathematically grounded theoretical foundation for automated scientific hypothesis discovery.

-- The first work showing that LLMs can rediscover the main innovations of many research hypotheses published in Nature or Science.
+- The first work to show that LLMs can rediscover the main innovations behind many research hypotheses published in Nature or Science.

-- Introduce the task of fine-grained scientific hypothesis discovery, aiming for experimentally actionable hypothesis.
+- Introduces the task of fine-grained scientific hypothesis discovery, aiming to generate experimentally actionable hypotheses.

-- Frame the task as an optimization problem, and propose hierarchical heuristic search that can theoretically smoothen the optimization landscape to reach to better local optimum.
+- Frames the task as an optimization problem, and proposes hierarchical heuristic search to theoretically smooth the optimization landscape and reach better local optima.

 - MOOSE-Chem3

-- Introduce the task of experiment-guided ranking, which bridges automated scientific hypothesis discovery and experimental feedback.
+- Introduces the task of experiment-guided ranking, bridging automated scientific hypothesis discovery and experimental feedback.

-- Propose an experimental simulator that enables scalable research of experiment-guided ranking without relying on real wet-lab experiments.
+- Proposes an experimental simulator that enables scalable research on experiment-guided ranking without relying on real wet-lab experiments.

 - ResearchBench